ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {{I-D.ietf-ace-oauth-authz}}), the requesting entity (RS and/or client) and the AS communicate via the token endpoint or introspection endpoint.
-The use of CoAP and DTLS for this communication is RECOMMENDED in this profile, other protocols (such as HTTP and TLS or CoAP and OSCORE) MAY be used instead.
+The use of CoAP and DTLS for this communication is RECOMMENDED in this profile, other protocols (such as HTTP and TLS, or CoAP and OSCORE {{RFC8613}}) MAY be used instead.

 How credentials (e.g., PSK, RPK, X.509 cert) for using DTLS with the AS are established is out of scope for this profile.

-If other means of securing the communication with the AS are used, the security protocol MUST fulfill the communication security requirements in Section 6.2 of {{I-D.ietf-ace-oauth-authz}}.
+If other means of securing the communication with the AS are used, the communication security requirements from Section 6.2 of
+{{I-D.ietf-ace-oauth-authz}} remain applicable.

 # Security Considerations